 Ashish Pandey.
-Mr. Pandey was appointed to the Board of Directors of AAMC in December 2012.
+Mr. Pandey was appointed to the Board of Directors of Altisource Asset Management Corporation in [] 2012.
 Mr. Pandey will serve as the Chief Executive Officer of AAMC.
 He will be responsible for the overall strategic direction of the company.
-Mr. Pandey currently serves as the Chief Executive Officer of Correspondent One, an affiliate of Altisource engaged in the acquisition and secondary marketing of government loans, and he will resign from that position on the Separation Date.
-He previously served as Executive Vice President of Ocwen from July 2008 to August 2011 and was responsible for the oversight of asset management vehicles and capital deployment for mortgage servicing portfolio acquisitions for Ocwen.
+Mr. Pandey currently serves as the Chief Executive Officer of Correspondent One, an affiliate of Altisource, and he will resign from that position on the Separation Date.
+He previously served as the Executive Vice President and Co-head of Ocwen from July 2008 to August 2011 and was responsible for oversight of asset management vehicles and capital deployment for mortgage servicing portfolio acquisitions for Ocwen.
 He served as Treasurer and Director of Corporate Strategy from February 2005 to July 2008 for Ocwen.
 From May 2002 to October 2003, Mr. Pandey served as an Associate Consultant with Tata Strategic Management Group.
 He holds a Bachelor's of Science in Engineering from the S.G.S.
 Institute of Technology and Science and a Masters of Business Administration from the Indian Institute of Management.